All Episodes

 I definitely think that's true.

-So, we only have a couple clips left here, and it's just some indications that Steve is not a good dude.
+So we only have a couple clips left here, and it's just some indications that Steve is not a good dude.

-Obviously, Steve Pochenik is somebody who's up to no good and is meddling in Alex's life for whatever reason he has.
+I think that when you see the, obviously, Steve Pieczenik is somebody who's up to no good and is meddling in Alex's life for whatever reason he has.

-But there's also things outside of even just convincing him that no one died at Sandy Hook.
+But there's also things outside of even just convincing him that no one died at Sandy Hook, convincing him that the Las Vegas shooting was a false flag or whatever the fuck.

 jordan holmes